Counselling/Therapy in North London

 e mail: email@example.com

-I work from a humanistic perspective which means that I believe the relationship which develops between client and counsellor is key to facilitating understanding, acceptance, genuine regard and the potential and capacity for change.
+I work from a humanistic perspective and believe the relationship which develops between client and counsellor is key to facilitating understanding, acceptance, genuine regard and the potential and capacity for change.

 My view is that the client is best placed to determine the focus and pace of sessions.
 It is my aim to facilitate this by offering a safe and confidential space where you can talk freely about yourself and your life and to engage with you openly, without judgement.